eugenetriguba/config-file/README.md

 [![Build Status](https://travis-ci.com/eugenetriguba/config_file.svg?branch=master)](https://travis-ci.com/eugenetriguba/config_file)
 [![Codecov](https://codecov.io/gh/eugenetriguba/config_file/graph/badge.svg)](https://codecov.io/gh/eugenetriguba/config_file)

-> This python package is currently a work in progress and is in a pre-alpha phase.
-The API is liable to break until v1.
+> This python package is currently in rapid development and is in a pre-alpha phase.
+> The API is liable to break until v1 so if you're going to use it, pinning the version
+> is recommended.
+All notable changes are kept track of in the changelog.

 Config File allows you to use the same simple API for manipulating INI, JSON, YAML, and TOML configuration files.
-For the time being, it only supports INI.
+For the time being, it only supports INI and JSON.

 ## Installation
 ```bash